indigo-dc/indigo-datacloud-releases/README.md

 # INDIGO - DataCloud Software Releases

-INDIGO-DC releases are available from the [INDIGO-DC Repositories](http://repo.indigo-datacloud.eu)
+INDIGO - DataCloud releases are available from the [INDIGO-DC Repositories](http://repo.indigo-datacloud.eu)

-INDIGO-DataCloud delivers open source software components tailored to scientific communities and to e-infrastructures, aimed to increase ease of use and effectiveness in the exploitation of Cloud resources.
+INDIGO - DataCloud delivers open source software components tailored to scientific communities and to e-infrastructures, aimed to increase ease of use and effectiveness in the exploitation of Cloud resources.

 The maintenance and development cycle of the INDIGO-DataCloud Core Services and Applications  is outlined in the figure bellow.
           ![](indigodc_lifecycle.png)

 ## Major Releases